Joint Partner Trusts: What are they and what are their benefits? - Kerr Financial

 Joint Partner Trusts: What are they and what are their benefits?

-Category: Estate & Trust, Family Office, Financial Planning Tags: Estate Planning, Joint Trust, trusts
+Category: Estate Settlement & Administration, Kerr Family Office, Personal Financial Planning Tags: Estate Planning, Joint Trust, trusts

 There are many types of Trusts that can be created but the one that stands out for couples is a Joint Partner Trust because of its unique estate planning characteristics.